ImpactDevelopment/ImpactIssues/LiteLoader.md

 </details>

+## Modify the JSON (Applies to all versions)

+You will need to modify the LiteLoader jar and the JSON itself to remove the outdated Mixin dependency from LiteLoader.
+The steps are [Here](https://github.com/ImpactDevelopment/ImpactClient/issues/917#issuecomment-462078924).

 ## Run the new Profile

 Now you can open the Minecraft launcher and run the combo profile as normal.